 Shared Reading (20 minutes): This is when I read aloud a text that students could all see clearly and follow along with.
 Most of the time I used a grade level appropriate picture book and projected it under the document camera.
 Students sat on the rug so that they could clearly see the words.
 Other times, I used a story from the old basal reading series, and students each had a copy of the textbook in front of them.
 We typically didn’t get through an entire text in a single shared reading lesson.
 I paused frequently to discuss ideas, comprehension strategies, and vocabulary with students, and I tried to include lots of “turn and talk” opportunities.
 Click here to read more about the shared reading lessons I use.

-Guided Reading and Independent Work (40 minutes): During this block of time, I met with students for guided reading (2 groups total) while the other students worked independently.
+Guided Reading / Small Groups and Independent Work (40 minutes): During this block of time, I met with students for guided reading (2 groups total) while the other students worked independently.
 For my guided reading instruction, I provided students with scaffolding so that they could read texts at their instructional levels (slightly harder than what they could read independently).
 The students who were not meeting with me responded to the shared reading text in writing.
 They read or worked on other seat work when they were finished.
+(Note: your small group reading instruction does NOT always need to be guided reading!
+There’s also value in meeting with a group of kids to work on a reading strategy, or to support them in reading grade-level, rather than instructional-level, text.)

 Readaloud (10-15 minutes): Typically, I read aloud part of a chapter book or an entire picture book to my students.